-The Ruth Ellis Clairmount Center (REC Center) is a mixed-use development in Detroit’s Piety Hill neighborhood that will create 43 units of permanent supportive housing for homeless or at-risk LGBTQ youth within a larger mixed-use development offering social services, health care, and employment opportunities.
+The Ruth Ellis Clairmount Center (REC Center) is a mixed-use development in Detroit’s Piety Hill neighborhood that will create 43 units of permanent supportive housing for LGBTQ youth experiencing homelessness within a larger mixed-use development offering social services, health care, and employment opportunities.

 At approximately 44,000 SF, the mixed-use building will offer 43 studio and one-bedroom apartments, with community amenities such as a resource library and technology center, community kitchen, salon, art studio, and on-site property management.
 The project will seek Section 8 project-based rental assistance from MSHDA for 34 units.
 Eight units will be unassisted, and there will be one employee unit.
 The market-rate units are intended to serve a permanent supportive housing population that no longer needs rental assistance but still requires residential supportive services.
 This allows for permanent supportive housing tenants to transition to units without rental assistance as they gain greater independence.
 Residents will also have onsite space dedicated to supportive services provided by the Developer including offices for case management and group therapy.

 The REC Center will include a physical home for the Ruth Ellis Center, whose mission is to change nationwide systems of care for LGBTQ-identified youth.
 The Ruth Ellis Center will also create a Youth Entrepreneurial Center offering career training and professional development opportunities for youth in culinary arts, social services, and advocacy work related to their mission.